 Check the fluid level with the transmission at normal operating temperature and the car sitting on level ground.
 Remove the transmission filler bolt and carefully feel inside the bolt hole with your finger.
 The fluid level should be up to the edge of the bolt hole.
 If it is not, add Honda Manual Transmission Fluid (MTF) until it starts to run out of the hole.
 Reinstall the filler bolt and tighten it securely.

-If Honda MTF is not available, you may use an API service SG, SH or SJ grade motor oil with a viscosity of SAE 10W-30 or 10W-40 as a temporary replacement.
-An SG grade is preferred, but an SH or SJ grade may be used if SG is not available.
+If Honda MTF is not available, you may use an SAE 10W-30 or 10W-40 viscosity motor oil with the API Certification seal that says "FOR GASOLINE ENGINES" as a temporary replacement.
 However, motor oil does not contain the proper additives and continued use can cause stiffer shifting.
 Replace as soon as it is convenient.

 The transmission should be drained and refilled with new fluid according to the time and distance recommendations in the maintenance schedule.